RxLaboratory/Duik/src-docs/duik/docs/controllers.md

 ## Controllers

 As the controllers are going to be the interface between the animator and the character, they have to be intuitive and easy to manipulate.
-That’s why Duik Bassel not only introduces new shapes to make them easier to recognize, but there is also visual feeadback on the controllers to see what the controllers are doing!
-And of course, they can be easily personnalized, you can change their colors and shapes as you wish.
+That’s why Duik Bassel not only introduces new shapes to make them easier to recognize, but there is also visual feedback on the controllers to see what the controllers are doing!
+And of course, they can be easily personalized, you can change their colors and shapes as you wish.

 ![Controllers GIF](https://rainboxprod.coop/rainbox/wp-content/uploads/controllers.gif)